+1. The person discovering the emergency must immediately contact the Operations Manager North East Region and/or Service Manager-Plant and Networks.

+- 2. The following information (non-exhaustive) must be obtained:

+- Type of emergency

+- Location

-- The person discovering the emergency must immediately contact the NSW Servicer Manger and/or Plant Manager. - The following information (non-exhaustive) must be obtained: Type of emergency Location Actions being taken at the scene П Any persons injured П Whether emergency services have been notified or are required - 3.
-The Plant Manager or delegate (most senior site person), will then contact VWS Senior Management. - The Plant Manager or delegate (most senior site person), will then contact the Asset Owner, following the Incident Escalation Flow Chart, provided by Lend Lease communities.
+- Actions being taken at the scene

+- Any persons injured

+- Whether emergency services have been notified or are required

+3. Service Manager-Plant and Networks or delegate (most senior site person), will then contact VWS Senior Management.

+4. Service Manager-Plant and Networks or delegate (most senior site person), will then contact the Asset Owner, following the Incident Escalation Flow Chart, provided by LLCW.
 This is to be displayed within the control room.